Pendeford: IWA National Festival 08

 During August Bank Holiday 2008 (23–25 August), the Inland Waterways Association held their National Festival at Pendeford.
 Over 300 boats, with 300 tents and caravans attended, accompanied by over 250 exhibitors, and the site was visited over the weekend by some 24,000 people.
 The playing fields behind Halesworth Road and Emsworth Crescent were used for the exhibitions and car parking.

-Housing
+Present day

 Today, most of the area is a housing estate built during the 1970s, 1980s and 1990s.
 The first section to be built was Dovecotes Estate, named 'Dovecotes' because of the old dovecote that still stands to this day, on land that was previously Barnhurst Farm, followed by Pendeford Park and new housing on the north-east side of the Shropshire Union Canal, such as the 'Penwood' estate at Clewley Drive.
 The newest part of Pendeford, known as 'Richmond Park', was completed in the late 1990s with 'Pendeford Rise' being completed in the early 1990s.
 All of the estate has been built on the site of the former Wolverhampton Aerodrome, the Boulton Paul Ltd aircraft factory and Barnhurst Farm.

-Shopping and amenities

-Pendeford has a large Morrisons (previously Safeway (UK)) supermarket and several smaller shops which include Sally's Beauty Accessories, Home and Motorsave and Martins (previously Dillons and before that Preedy).
-Until recently, a Choices Movie Rental store sat next to Morrisons, but this has now closed & is now part of a small extension to Morrisons.
-Nearby, in Pendeford Square, there is the Priory Green Community Centre, Library, Health Centre, Oasis Cafe, Church/School, Nelson Mandela House Nursing Home and Cresswell Court Residential Home.